Arnaz87/aurovm/readme.md

 To install cobre, you need the Nim language.
 Run `make install` as the superuser, then you can run any cobre module with `cobre <module_name>`, the module has to be in the working directory or installed in the system.
 To install a cobre module run `cobre --install <file>`, the file has to have the module name.

 To execute a Cobre module, use `cobre <modulefile>`.
 To create module files, you can use [Culang](https://github.com/Arnaz87/culang) or [CuLua](https://github.com/Arnaz87/culua).
-To see the contents of a compiled module, you can use [Cobredump](https://github.com/Arnaz87/cobredump).
+To see the contents of a compiled module, you can use [cobredump](https://github.com/Arnaz87/cobredump).
+You can also compile a Cobre module to Javascript with [cobreweb](https://github.com/Arnaz87/cobreweb).

 # Similar projects